Catalyst Pedals Review

-Every now and then a product comes along that's so simple, yet so brilliant in design that it makes you wonder why it never previously existed.
+Every now and then, a product comes along that's so simple yet so brilliant in design that it makes you wonder why it never previously existed.
 The Catalyst Pedal by Pedaling Innovations is just such a product.

 Some readers may know that we—Natural Footgear co-founders Drs.
 Marty and Robyn Hughes—are avid road cyclists.
-We have been trialing these new pedals for some time now, and we’d like to share with you our experience of them.
-Familiarizing ourselves with these new pedals has been an interesting and illuminating experience, as they represent a significant departure from conventional flat or “clipless” (i.e., clip-in) pedals and challenge long-held beliefs in the cycling community about the pedal stroke and what constitutes an optimal pedal/shoe setup.
+We have been trialing these pedals for some time now, and we’d like to share with you our experience of them.
+Familiarizing ourselves with these pedals has been an interesting and illuminating experience, as they represent a significant departure from conventional flat or “clipless” (i.e., clip-in) pedals and challenge long-held beliefs in the cycling community about the pedal stroke and what constitutes an optimal pedal/shoe setup.

 Before I dive deeper into the various aspects of these pedals, I’d like to share with you a brief description of what Catalyst Pedals are and how they help support natural foot health: